cfw-guide/ios.cfw.guide/docs/it_IT/jailbreak/installing-pangu7.md

 redirect_from:
   - /it_IT/pangu712
   - /it_IT/pangu7
-discordNoticeText: Per supporto in inglese, chiedi aiuto sul r/LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
+discordNoticeText: Per supporto in inglese, chiedi aiuto sul [Server Discord](http://discord.legacyjailbreak.com/) di r/LegacyJailbreak.
 pkgman: cydia
 extra_contributors:
   - hopolapopola